Brain injury services

 Vocational Intervention Program (VIP)

-VIP is a new initiative designed to achieve better work outcomes for people with brain injury by supporting and strengthening partnerships between employers, people with brain injury, their families, clinicians and vocational service providers.
+Return to work following brain injury is an important step in rehabilitation.
+Successful employment is achieved through good partnerships between employers, people with a brain injury, their families, clinicians and vocational service providers.

 Further resources, information and services

-TBI Express and TBIconneCT (Sydney University)
+TBI Express, TBIconneCT and The Social Brain Toolkit (Sydney University)

 The Acquired Brain Injury Communication Lab based at The University of Sydney is focused on improving communication between people with an acquired brain injury, their family members, friends and carers.